Menu

 Mrs May - Class Teacher

-Mrs Smith – Teaching Tuesdays and Thursdays
+Mrs Begum – Teaching Tuesdays and Thursdays

 Mrs Patel – Teaching Assistant

-Mrs Sadia – Teaching Assistant
+Mrs Asmal – Teaching Assistant (Monday, Thurs and Fri mornings)

-Miss Iqbal - Special Support Assistant
+Miss Read - Special Support Assistant

 Homework

 Please complete all homework which is set on a Friday and return completed books to school by the following Wednesday.
-Your child will have a timetable of homework activities, reading books and knowledge organisers to share with you each term.
-There will also be some projects during holidays.
-You can find links to useful websites in the websites star.
+Your child will have a timetable of homework activities, reading books and knowledge organisers to share with you each half term.
+The knowledge organiser suggests activities for discussion to support your child’s communication and language skills.

 Parental support at home is vital in helping your child to progress.